mehrdad87org/telegram_gemini_bot/README.md

 # Telegram Chatbot with Gemini AI

 This is a Telegram chatbot powered by Gemini AI.
-The bot can respond to user messages, provide support links, and handle basic commands like `/start`, `/help`, and `/quit`.
+The bot can respond to user messages, provide support links, and handle basic commands like `/start`, `/support`, and `/quit`.

 ## Features

 - **Start Chat**: Use `/start` to begin chatting with the bot.
-- **Help Command**: Use `/help` to get information about the bot's capabilities.
 - **Quit Chat**: Use `/quit` to end the chat session.
 - **Support**: Use `/support` to get a link to contact support.
 - **AI Responses**: The bot uses Gemini AI to generate responses to user messages.